Ask Keri: Are there specific foods I can add to my diet that promote thyroid health?

 Antioxidants are important for many reasons, and they may be good for your thyroid, too.
 One study found people with thyroid disease had higher levels of free radicals threatening their well-being.
 Berries are filled with free radical-battling powers.

 No, I’m not going to tell you you can’t eat kale if you’re struggling with Hashimoto’s.
-While cruciferous veggies like kale, broccoli, and cabbage do contain goitrogens, compounds that can interfere with thyroid function, the evidence so far shows that’s not a problem unless you’re eating them by the bucketful.
-The benefits still outweigh the risks.
+While cruciferous veggies like kale, broccoli, and cabbage do contain goitrogens, compounds that can interfere with thyroid function, the evidence so far shows that’s not a problem unless you’re eating them raw, and even then it’s only an issue sometimes.
 If you’re worried at all, though, eat spinach!
 It’s just as good for you, is lower in goitrogens, and contains thyroid-supporting nutrients like iron and antioxidants.